iceablemedia/BBP-Close-Old-Topics/readme.txt

 * English - default

 *Note: This plugin is fully translation-ready.
-Please contribute your language to the plugin to make it even more useful for all users wworldwide!
-For translating you can use the ["Poedit Editor"](http://www.poedit.net/) or contribute directly on [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/bbp-close-old-topics)
+Please contribute your language to the plugin to make it even more useful for all users worldwide!
+For translating you can use the [Poedit Editor](http://www.poedit.net/) or contribute directly on [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/bbp-close-old-topics)